admiswalker/cpm/README.md

     * CPM user can install packages defined at `cpm/cpm/packages/`.
     */
    sstd, ==2.*.*;
+   googletest; // Without specifying the version, the latest version among the matching versions will be installed.

    /*
     * CPM user can install packages using user defined installation scripts on the Internet.